Willy Adames Player Props: Brewers vs. Mets

 Willy Adames At The Plate

-- Adames has picked up a hit in 36 of 68 games this season, with multiple hits 12 times.
+- Adames has picked up a hit in 52.2% of his 69 games this season, with more than one hit in 17.4% of them.

-- Adames has had at least one RBI in 27.9% of his games this season (19 of 68), with more than one RBI seven times (10.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- Adames has an RBI in 19 of 69 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.